-Should a special diet be prescribed as part of your post-hospital treatment, a registered dietitian will be available to provide instructions so you can properly manage your nutritional needs at home.
+A Registered Dietitian works closely with your physician to provide you with individualized nutritional care in the hospital.
+Should a special diet be prescribed as part of your post-hospital treatment, the dietitian may also provide instructions so you can properly manage your nutritional needs at home.